barsoom/ex-remit/README.md

 ## Dev

-Assumed to be run *outside* of devbox, at the time of writing.
+Auctionet devs: This project is developed *outside* of the [Devbox](https://github.com/barsoom/devbox) VM, at the time of writing.
+But feel free to add Devbox support.

 First time: